All Episodes

 I'm sorry, 2016.

-Well, that's greater than the 3.5% of the population, illegal immigrants are said to make up.
+Well, that's greater than the 3.5% of the population illegal immigrants are said to make up.

-So 3.5% of the population, 13% of non-immigration related federal sentences in 2016.
+So 3.5% of the population, 13% of non-immigration-related federal sentences in 2016.

-They're at a much higher rate, they are committing crimes, and we've gone over the numbers and the statistics.
+At a much higher rate, they are committing crimes, and we've gone over the numbers and the statistics.

 Some of them are extremely serious.

-That would be murders, that would be assaults, that would be rape.
+That would be rape.

 These are serious crimes.

-Now, Hannity, you are you're attacking immigrants.
+Now, Hannity, you're attacking immigrants.

-And if your son or daughter is one of those people that are killed as a result of not enforcing what is the feder federal immigration laws of the country, I don't think you'd feel too good about it.
+And if your son or daughter is one of those people that are killed as a result of not enforcing what is the federal immigration laws of the country, I don't think you'd feel too good about it.

-I I agree with you 100%, and and I don't understand at this point if if you're a state and you are 100% defying the federal government, that has happened in our country, and you send you could send troops in.
+And I don't understand at this point, if you're a state and you are 100% defying the federal government, that has happened in our country.

-You could send troops when they refuse to desegregate the the college campuses, they send in the National Guard.
+You could send troops when they refuse to desegregate the college campuses.

 Americans support immigration.